For at least a day, all the world is 'Margaritaville' in homage to Jimmy Buffett

 Matt Urben, a self-described Parrothead, as Buffett fans are known, and a Brooklyn resident, awoke to news of Buffett's death.
 He joined fellow fans in New York City to reminisce.

-Afterward, he and a buddy headed to the Margaritaville restaurant in Times Square — part of the Buffett business empire — which describes itself as “an island-inspired oasis in the middle of New York City.”
+Afterwards, he and a friend headed to the Margaritaville restaurant in Times Square — part of the Buffett business empire — which describes itself as “an island-inspired oasis in the middle of New York City”.

 When “Margaritaville” played, Reid Johnson sang along.
 By no means a Parrothead, he said, “I’m very familiar with his music.”

 Jeanne Fetner had traveled from Northern Virginia with her daughter Avery to visit colleges in New York City when she heard the news.
-She went to Margaritaville to celebrate Buffett, whose ode to a beef patty and bun, “Cheeseburger in Paradise," is her favorite song.
+She went to Margaritaville to celebrate Buffett, whose ode to a beef patty and bun, “Cheeseburger in Paradise”, is her favourite song.

 Fetner recalled a visit to Key West years ago on spring break.